hailelagi/hailelagi.com/content/writing/trees-for-fun-and-profit.md

 >It would be very difficult, if not impossible to implement ETS purely in Erlang with similar performance.
 Due to its reliance on mutable data, the functionality of ETS tables is very expensive to model in a functional programming language like Erlang. [^2]

-On the other hand, ARTful indexes are <fill me in>

-## Prelude
 Here's Joe Armstrong explaining why writing correct, fast, well-tested, concurrent/parallel and distributed programs on modern CPUs is complex and difficult and why erlang/elixir is appealing, it comes with a concurrent/parallel garbage collector (no global GC pauses, **low-latency by default**), a **shared nothing architecture** runtime that's **multi-core by default**, scales I/O bound soft realtime applications incredibly well with a simple model of concurrency that eliminates data races, **location transparency** across a cluster and primitives that encourage thinking about fault tolerance and reliability -- did I mention functional programming?

 {{< youtube bo5WL5IQAd0 >}}

-Sadly though, this locks you into a message passing concurrency model, let's cover some wide ranging and complex important topics, by taking a peek under the covers of what we say "yes" to when we want _shared memory concurrency_ -- spoiler it's hard, Joe's advice is let a small group muck about with these gnarly problems and produce nice clean abstractions like the [process model](https://www.erlang.org/doc/reference_manual/processes).
+Sadly though, this locks you into a serialized message passing concurrency model, let's cover some wide ranging and complex important topics, by taking a peek under the covers of what we say "yes" to when we want _shared memory concurrency._ Joe's advice is let a small group muck about with these gnarly problems and produce nice clean abstractions like the [process model](https://www.erlang.org/doc/reference_manual/processes).
 However rust sells itself on the basis of memory safety and [fearless concurrency](https://blog.rust-lang.org/2015/04/10/Fearless-Concurrency.html), is there a way to combine the two?

 ![Danger](/crit.png)

 ## Shaping constraints

-Conceputally a key-value store seems simple.
+Conceputally a mutable key-value store seems simple.
 What you want to model is an abstract interface that can store _schemaless_ data (strings, integers, arrays -- anything) and retrieve it fast, essentially a map/dictionary/associative array abstract data type.
 Let's see an interface example `KVStore` in go:

 ```go
 type KVStore[Key comparable, Value any] interface {